Temporary Migrant Shelter at 640 W Irving Park

 How does the City maintain security within the building?
 What is the Chicago Police Department (CPD) safety plan?

 The site has 24/7 security provided by City contractors, posted at all entrances.
 They conduct regular safety checks inside and around the building.
 Every shelter for new arrivals has a fixed police camera facing the entrance of the shelter.
 This camera will remain in place until the shelter closes.
-This shelter has an 11pm curfew, and as of October 6th, there is also a security guard on premises doing hourly perimeter walks with shelter staff.
+This shelter has an 11pm curfew.
+In August, KLEO added two new security guards by the parking lot entrance on Bittersweet to keep the public way clear, to discourage loud noise and to keep residents and kids safe in the parking lot.
 Alderwoman Clay is in close communication with CPD and shelter staff related to safety measures.
+AIC Shelter also has bi-monthly safety coordination meetings with shelter security staff, CPD, the Mayor's Office, volunteer networks and Aldermanic staff.

 How can the community remain involved moving forward?

 We are grateful for the generosity of Chicagoans.
 We want the City’s new arrivals response to be a community-wide effort.
 Please visit chicago.gov/support to learn more about how to support new arrivals.
-There is also a robust mutual aid network that has developed to support new arrivals in our community.
+There is also a robust mutual aid network that developed to support new arrivals staying temporarily at the 19th Police District and has since evolved to support many new arrivals on the Northside.
 For more information about how you can support those efforts, visit their website

 Can individuals stay at the shelter all day long?
 What do they do all day?